adaltas/node-nikita/packages/file/src/types/yum_repo.coffee.md

       type: 'object'
       required: ['target']

-This action honors all the options from "nikita.file.ini".
+This action honors all the config from "nikita.file.ini".

 ## Handler